FlagOpen/FlagPerf/training/benchmarks/bigtransfer/README.md

 ### 模型信息
 - Introduction

   Transfer of pre-trained representations improves sample efficiency and simplifies hyperparameter tuning when training deep neural networks for vision.
-We revisit the paradigm of pre-training on large supervised datasets and fine-tuning the model on a target task.
-We scale up pre-training, and propose a simple recipe that we call Big Transfer (BiT).
-By combining a few carefully selected components, and transferring using a simple heuristic, we achieve strong performance on over 20 datasets.
+BIT(Big Transfer) revisit the paradigm of pre-training on large supervised datasets and fine-tuning the model on a target task.
+By combining a few carefully selected components, and transferring using a simple heuristic, BIT achieve strong performance on over 20 datasets.

 - Paper
 [Big Transfer](https://www.ecva.net/papers/eccv_2020/papers_ECCV/papers/123500477.pdf)